ecarjat/mLRSBridge/README.md

 - access to the CLI when using a firmware that enables the CLI based on a PIN being driven low.
 - flashing of the firmware on the mLRS TX

+This currently only has been tested on the [easysolder board](https://github.com/olliw42/mLRS-docu/blob/master/docs/E77_EASYSOLDER.md) and requires a special firmware that can compiled by downloading [this fork](https://github.com/ecarjat/mLRS) of mLRS

 ## Mavlink bridge ##

 Connect to mLRS AP UDP wifi AP.
 The bridge broadcasts UDP messages from the tx and send the GCS messages back to the tx via UDP.